Art-Sells/Arells/Build-Notes.md

 ## Arells Cryptocurrency Marketplace MVP

-## Arells 1.0
+## Arells 1 (Import/Custody Bitcoin)

 ### Testing

-- Test Import
-- - MASSContext (create)
-- - - if a cVactTaa > 0.00000, initiate a swapWBTC"Function"(from Smart Contract) only during a change from cVactTaa > 0.00000 to
-- - - if a cVactDa > 0.00, initiate a swapUSDC"Function"(from Smart Contract) only during a change from cVactDa > 0.00
-- - Sell Test (HPMContext)
-- - - if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
-Then initiate sellWBTC"Function"(from Smart Contract).
-- - - If acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
-Then initiate sellUSDC"Function"(from Smart Contract).

-- Test Import & Sell (without HPM) Bitcoin to WBTC(Polygon POS), WBTC<-swap->USDC(Polygon POS).
+- Test Import (without HPM) Bitcoin to WBTC(Polygon POS), WBTC<-swap->USDC(Polygon POS).
 - - Import (Polygon POS USDC wallet created in Cognito (when Import clicked)).
 Encrypt/Decrypt Wallet Key (like Bitcoin).

 - Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC trading/swapping based on MASS & FA(Fee Arbitration)
 - - Import: BTC amount (imported and minted into WBTC) aBTC updated (not incremented) based on WBTC number.
+After this, then swapped immediatelly into USDC.
 - - MASSsmartContract:
+- - - Add Console.logs to MASSContext before test (check NOV30 GitHubFile)
-- - - swapWBTC (amount taken from HPMContext acVactTaa) into USDC
+- - - swapUSDCintoWBTC (amount taken from HPMContext cVactTaa (converts cVactTaa(in WBTC) format into USDC format, and swaps that amount from USDC into WBTC))
-- - - swapUSDC (amount taken from HPMContext acVactDas) into WBTC
+- - - swapWBTCintoUSDC (amount taken from HPMContext cVactDa (converts cVactDa(in USDC) format into WBTC format, and swaps that amount from WBTC into USDC))
 - - - When swap initiated, subtract (PolygonPOS)swapping fee (same as handleSell function but without incrementing into “soldAmounts”) from cVact (show HPMContext and MASSsmartContract to GPT for help)

+### Account
+- Set A/B (Wallet to load 3-4 seconds?)
+- (If Bitcoin wallet has more than a certain amount), then hide "Import Bitcoin to ensure your investments never lose value" and show "Sell, Withdraw boxes"

+#### Import (Page)
+- Import Bitcoin to ensure your investments never lose value

+#### Test Amplify/S3 Login
+- Ensure that NEXT_PUBLIC is not invoked!

+#### Metatags/ Description (Home)
+- Alter: "Import Small Amounts of Bitcoin, ensure that they never lose value."

+### Other (if Time Permits)
+- Remove all "2 second delay for buttons"
+- Fix (signOut /sign-up/log-in issue) loading  after button click success stays true forever... add "await"?
+- Fix (View Account) slowness issue (Add Preparing Account loading we time out at least 2 seconds before this loads)
+- emailConfirmed attribute
+- - if null, emailUnConfirmed(true){}, emailConfirmed(false){};
+- - if true, opposite
+- Send Confirmation (Link) look into Hosted UI in AWS Copgnito for custom UI interface Emails, etc..
+- FA[Fee Arbitration] (optional MASS integration if swaping fees exceed a certain amount) [cVact (based on cpVact if cVactDa is = 0.00 else doesn’t change until threshold is met).]

+### MASS
+- Work on making the Swapping system more efficient (aggregate all cVactTaa and cVactDa into a "listing system" so swapping doesn't occur multiple times from individual VatopGroups and happens only once per Bitcoin Price Change)

+### Last Resort
+- Remove console.logs from all components, hide "wallettester" and "hpmtester" from main
+- Resolve Google/Bing/Yahoo Search Tab issues (Bing Webmaster Tools) (Add Unique Metatags to all recurring pages)

+## Arells 1.5 (Sell Bitcoin & Export USDC)

+### Testing
+- Sell Test (HPMContext)
+- - (start here first since taking from highest HPAP) if acVactTaa > 0.00000, subtract $sellAmount + 3% (in BTC format) from aBTC before initiating vatopGroups selling algo and incrementing into soldAmounts.
+Then initiate sellWBTC"Function"(from Smart Contract).
+- - (if acVactTaa <= 0.00000, then else here) if acVactDas > 0.00, increment $sellAmount into soldAmounts(this is already baked into the HPM algorithm).
+Then initiate sellUSDC"Function"(from Smart Contract).

+- Test Sell (without HPM)
+- - Import (Polygon POS USDC wallet created in Cognito (when Import clicked)).
+Encrypt/Decrypt Wallet Key (like Bitcoin).

+- Testnet (with HPM (Increase/Decrease Bitcoin Price)) WBTC/USDC trading/swapping based on MASS & FA(Fee Arbitration)
 - - SellsmartContract: incorporate into handleSell
 - - - sellWBTC: Swap WBTC ((amount taken from HPMContext "$sellAmount + 3%")in BTC format) into USDC while subtracting 3% in USDC.
 - - - sellUSDC: 3% subtracted (3% amount calculated from HPMContext "$sellAmount") from USDC.